 - Property crimes like theft or larceny.

-When you do a criminal history search, you won’t find if they has had any:
+When you do a criminal history search, you won’t find if they have had any:

 - Speeding tickets.